Disney Plus: A preorders discount is open to anyone, for now

 In advance of launching, Disney offered a discount to D23 fan-club members and people attending its D23 conference.
 A "Founders Circle" offer priced a three-year subscription at $140.97 total, or the equivalent of $3.92 a month.
 The offer was only available to US residents, and it ended on Labor Day.
 Later, the company offered another preorder discount to its Disney faithful: Disney Parks annual passholders qualified for discounts on two- or three-year subscriptions.
 A three-year subscription dropped $40, to $170, and a two-year subscription fell $20, to $120.

-But it seems anyone can qualify for another Disney Plus discount similar to the one for passholders.
+But it seems anyone can qualify for another Disney Plus discount similar to the one for pass-holders.
 The deal, which is also for a $170 three-year subscription, is marketed as a discount for Disney Movie Insiders members, but it appears anyone can sign up.
+Though the offer doesn't seem to have a stated expiration date, Disney has been advertising it on social media with "last chance" language for several days.

 In Canada, Disney Plus will be priced at 9 Canadian dollars a month, or C$90 per year.
 In the Netherlands, it'll be 7 euros per month, or €70 per year.
 In Australia, it'll be priced at 9 Australian dollars a month, or AUS$90 per year.
 And New Zealand subscribers will pay 10 New Zealand dollars per month, or NZ$100 per year.